jameshibbard/blog/_posts/2025-06-02-authentication-with-devise-and-cancancan-in-rails.md

 ## Generating the Project Files

-Let’s start by creating a new Rails app.
-We will skip using the [Jbuilder gem](https://github.com/rails/jbuilder "Jbuilder: generate JSON objects with a Builder-style DSL"), as we won’t be rendering any JSON responses.
+Let's start by creating a new Rails app.
+We will skip using the [Jbuilder gem](https://github.com/rails/jbuilder "Jbuilder: generate JSON objects with a Builder-style DSL"), as we won't be rendering any JSON responses.

 ```bash
 rails new store --skip-jbuilder
 ```

-Rails 8 uses [Import Maps](https://github.com/rails/importmap-rails "Use ESM with importmap to manage modern JavaScript in Rails without transpiling or bundling.") by default, which means you don’t need Node.js or any JavaScript bundler to get started.
+Rails 8 uses [Import Maps](https://github.com/rails/importmap-rails "Use ESM with importmap to manage modern JavaScript in Rails without transpiling or bundling.") by default, which means you don't need Node.js or any JavaScript bundler to get started.

 Once the project is created, change into the `store` directory and optionally perform an initial git commit: